-It seems if you throw some money in there, your friendship with your partner will increase.
+It seems if you throw some money in there, your partner’s Happiness will increase.
 So it likes seeing you throw money away, huh?

 Meanwhile, towards the right is a guy in red who will teach some super cool moves for your partner.